Here’s an awesome collection of Noah’s Ark first birthday game ideas, perfect for throwing the coolest ever Noah’s Ark 1st birthday party.

 Play music and have an animal parade, playing follow the leader with animal movements and sounds.

-Find Your Pair Noah’s Ark 1st Birthday Party Game
+Find Your Pair Noah’s Ark First Birthday Game

 This game is fun for kids who will be attending the party.
 Give each kid a little plastic animal and have them go look for the animal’s pair (an identical animal that you hid before the party).
 You can hide the animals in a sandbox or around a house or yard.
 The first person to find their animal pair – wins!